Tom Spanbauer

-Tom Spanbauer is an American writer whose work often explores issues of sexuality, race, and the ties that bind disparate people together.
-Raised in Idaho, Spanbauer has lived in Kenya and across the United States.
-He lives in Portland, Oregon, where he teaches a course titled "dangerous writing".
-He graduated in 1988 from Columbia University with an MFA in Fiction and has written five novels.
+Tom Spanbauer (June 30, 1946 – September 21, 2024) was an American writer whose work often explored issues of sexuality, race, and the ties that bind disparate people together.
+Raised in Idaho, Spanbauer lived in Kenya and across the United States.
+He later lived in Portland, Oregon, where he taught a course titled "dangerous writing".
+He graduated in 1988 from Columbia University with an MFA in Fiction and wrote five novels.

 Biography

-As a gay writer, Spanbauer has explored issues of race and sexual identity, and has stated on his website that his work also addresses "how we make a family for ourselves in order to surmount the limitations of the families into which we are born."
+Spanbauer was born and raised in Pocatello, Idaho.
+As a gay writer, Spanbauer explored issues of race and sexual identity, and stated on his website that his work also addressed "how we make a family for ourselves in order to surmount the limitations of the families into which we are born."
 Spanbauer's childhood in Idaho influences his writing.
 He attended Idaho State University and Columbia.
-He also was a member of the Peace Corps in Kenya.
+He was also a member of the Peace Corps in Kenya.

-Spanbauer is the creator of the concept of dangerous writing, a technique he teaches with the philosophy outlined below:
+Spanbauer was the creator of the concept of dangerous writing, a technique he taught with the philosophy outlined below: